kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Complete a [Release Team Lead onboarding issue][rtl-onboarding] for the Lead and RT Lead Shadows
 - Ensure the release team is fully filled, with members subscribed to the [kubernetes-release-team] and [kubernetes-sig-release] groups.
 - Ensure top-level OWNERS_ALIASES only includes Release Team personnel from four (4) releases, including the current one.
-- Create and finalize the release schedule, blocking test gates, and role assignments as a pull request in: kubernetes/sig-release/releases/release-x.y/README.md
+- Create and finalize the release schedule, blocking test gates, and role assignments as a pull request in: kubernetes/sig-release/releases/release-x.y/README.md **Note: Do not ship the release on a Monday, to avoid preparing for the release on a weekend.
+Aim for Tuesday.**
 - Send an update to [kubernetes-dev] and [kubernetes-sig-leads] mailing list to announce the start of the release cycle, including any notable changes in the release process, key dates, and links to important documents
 - Create the retrospective document and corresponding bit.ly link
 - Begin meeting with SIGs to introduce yourself